Japan surges to gymnastics lead; Reigning champ Uchimura out - WHIZ News

 With fans banned, the small crowd of onlookers — most of them coaches and administrators from various countries — gasped as Uchimura fell to the mat.
 He pulled himself up and completed his routine, sticking his dismount.
 His score of 13.866 was well outside the top eight cutoff for event finals.

+The United States, Great Britain, Switzerland, Germany and Ukraine also advanced to Monday night’s final, when the format switches to “three up/three count.”
+Teams competed four athletes on each event in qualifying, with each team able to drop the lowest score on a given apparatus.

+Americans Brody Malone and three-time Olympian Sam Mikulak reached the all-around finals for the U.S. Malone, the reigning national champion, finished 11th with Mikulak 14th.

-The biggest surprise of the early session came from ROC gymnast Artur Dalaloyan.
-Competing on a surgically repaired Achilles tendon in his left leg, Dalaloyan earned an unlikely spot in the all-around final with a score of 85.597.
+The biggest surprise of the day came from ROC gymnast Artur Dalaloyan.
+Competing on a surgically repaired Achilles tendon in his left leg, Dalaloyan earned an unlikely spot in the all-around final with a score of 85.597, good enough for sixth overall.

 It didn’t come easy.
 The 25-year-old dissolved into tears following his floor exercise routine, overcome by what he’s endured since tearing the Achilles during the European Championships in April.